Sign In Register

 Safety Score

-Siloam has an average annual temperature of 62°F (17°C).
+Siloam enjoys a temperate climate with an average annual temperature of 62°F (17°C).
 Winters average 44°F in January while summers reach 80°F in July.
-Annual precipitation is 46.1 inches.
+The area gets 308 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.1 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 661 feet.

 Temperature